djandyr/docuware-autostore/README.md

 >
 > * __hostID__
 >
->     Sets unique identifier of the machine the client is running.
+>     Sets unique identifier for the machine the client is running on.
 >
 > * __autoStore.fileCabinetID__
 >